 - Lisbon and Sintra Film Festival: Set both in Lisbon and in the resort town of Sintra, this annual festival offers film screenings, conferences, readings, master classes, concerts, and exhibitions for two weeks in mid-November each year.

 - Vodafone Mexefest: Spread across several venues along the tree-lined Av da Liberdade in Lisbon, this one-day music festival features a variety of concerts from Portuguese artists on the first Friday in November each year.
-Theatres, churches, restaurants, a garage, and even a railway station are used as the festival’s venues.
+Theaters, churches, restaurants, a garage, and even a railway station are used as the festival’s venues.

 - Feira de Sao Martinho (St Martin’s Fair): While the Day of St. Martin falls on November 11, the St. Martin's festival in Portimao in the Algarve lasts about a week.
 This annual festival has been taking place since 1662 and is a real slice of Algarve culture featuring art exhibits, vendor stalls, street food, and carnival games to enjoy.